Bharath-Deva/keyValueDataSet/README.md

 - The file size never exceeds 1GB.

 - Thread safety is implemented for the file handling.
-Thus it supports multi-threading
+Thus it supports multi-threading.

 ### About the library
 __Language Used__ : Python 3.9 and above